PDFormer: Propagation Delay-Aware Dynamic Long-Range Transformer for Traffic Flow Prediction: Acknowledgments

-This work was supported by the National Key R\&D Program of China (2021ZD0111201).
+This work was supported by the National Key R\&D Program of China (Grant No. 2019YFB2102100).
 Prof. Wang’s work was supported by the National Natural Science Foundation of China (No. 72171013, 82161148011, 72222022), the Fundamental Research Funds for the Central Universities (YWF-22-L-838) and the DiDi Gaia Collaborative Research Funds.
 Prof. Zhao’s work was supported by the National Natural Science Foundation of China (No. 62222215).